 - Advertising purchases made with social media sites and search engines

-You earn triple points on the first $150,000 spent in combined purchases in the above categories each account anniversary year (which means they’re not using a January 1 through December 31 calendar, but rather it’s based on when you applied).
+You earn triple points on the first $150,000 spent in combined purchases in the above categories each account anniversary year (which means Chase isn’t using a January 1 through December 31 calendar, but rather it’s based on your account year).

-Use the Ink Business Preferred car rental coverage when renting from Silvercar
+Use the Ink Preferred car rental coverage when renting from Silvercar